ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 synonym.
 It proceeds to do this by removing words from each end of the word list.
 It first tries a match anchored to the right, removing words one-by-one from the left.
 Any matches found are resolved into concepts and added to the candidate concept list.
-If no matches are found, section tagger tries again, this time with the matches anchored from the left, and words removed one-by-one from the right.
+If no matches are found, the section tagger tries again, this time with the matches anchored from the left, and words removed one-by-one from the right.
 If still no matches are found, the word list is pruned of stop words and the remaining words replaced by their "normalized" forms.
 The sequence of match attempts repeats on this new word list, first with an exact match, then one anchored right, then one anchored left.
 If all of these match attempts fail, section tagger gives up and concludes that the text does not represent the start of a new section.
 If at least one match attempt succeeds, the synonyms are resolved into concepts via map lookup and returned as candidate concepts for a new section label.
 If there is only one candidate concept as the result of this process, that concept becomes the header for the next section of text.
 If two or more candidate concepts remain, the section tagger employs an ambiguity resolution process to decide on the winning concept.

 The Concept Stack
 -----------------